-South Dakota’s Open Container Laws, Penalties, and Consequences
+South Dakota’s Alcohol Open Container Laws and Ticket Penalties

 Learn about the penalties for an open container conviction in South Dakota.

 South Dakota law prohibits any person from consuming or possessing an alcoholic beverage in a vehicle unless the seal of the original package remains unbroken.
-This includes any:
+The restriction includes any:

 • package containing alcoholic beverages, or